Skip to main content

 EV-331 Marine Biology

-Considers the marine environment, its flora and fauna, distribution and production of plankton-nekton-benthos, zoogeography, bioeconomic factors and potential.
-Three lecture hours and a three-hour laboratory per week.
+Considers the marine environment, its flora and fauna, distribution and production of plankton-nekton-benthos, zoogeography, bioeconomic factors, and potential.
+3 lecture hours and a 3-hour laboratory per week.

 4 credits